-The gas is the term applied in engineering to the state of any substance of which the evaporation from the liquid state is complete.
-Examples are Air, Oxygen, and Nitrogen etc.
+Gas is the term applied in engineering to the state of any substance of which the evaporation from the liquid state is complete.
+Examples are Air, Oxygen, Nitrogen, etc.

 So, here you will get details about Perfect Gases Law.

 Vapour may be defined as a partially Evaporated Liquid.
 Hence it consists of the pure gaseous state together with the particles of liquid in suspension.

 “Superheating” is the process where Dry Vapor is heated further.

 These Superheated Vapors approximately behave like a gas.
 An example of vapors used for engineering purposes is wet steam, ammonia, etc.

 A perfect gas or an idle gas is one that strictly obeys all gas laws under all conditions of temperature and also pressures.